Ed Sheeran Songs Swamp Spotify And Charts With Third Album ‘Divide’

 Ed Sheeran is back.
-Anyone with even a passing interest in the music industry will be aware that Sheeran dropped off the radar over the past 12 months.
-Sheeran told his fans that he needed a break after two massive selling albums and years of constant touring.
+Anyone with even a passing interest in the music industry will be aware that Sheeran dropped off the radar over the past 12-months.
+Sheeran told his fans that he needed a break after two massive selling albums, and years of constant touring.
 Sheeran may have been out of the public eye, but he certainly hasn’t been idle.
 During his hiatus, there has been a ton of speculation over who Sheeran might be dating, but we have heard little about Ed’s music.

 Now Sheeran is back with his third album.
-Divide is Sheeran’s follow-up to the wildly successful Plus and Multiply albums, and critics somewhat divided about the album.
+Divide is Sheeran’s follow up to the wildly successful Plus and Multiply albums, and critics somewhat divided about the album.
 Pitchfork is, more than a little scathing, about Ed Sheeran’s Divide album.
 They claim that “Ed Sheeran sells trite innocence by the pound,” and they call him “bland and unimaginative.”
 They accuse Sheeran of a “lack of honesty,” and even say that they “suspect that more interesting Ed Sheeran songs may have been left off the record for commercial reasons.”

 Spin take an altogether different view of Ed Sheeran’s songs.
 They say Sheeran’s songs are “more believable” and “touching,” proof that Sheeran is more than just pop music’s “sheepish nice guy.”
 In truth, the Divide album is a mixed bag.
 Songs like “Happier” and “Castle On The Hill” are superb examples of Sheeran’s songwriting skills.
 They also highlight where Sheeran shines.
 Sheeran is at his best when it is just him and his guitar, that’s when Sheeran songs really connect with the listener.